-Example #1: Candidate Using Credit Card to Make Political Expenditures and Using Political Contributions to Pay the Credit Card Bill in the Same Reporting Period
+Example #1: Candidate Using Credit Card to Make Political Expenditures and Using Political Contributions to Pay the Entire Credit Card Bill in the Same Reporting Period

-A candidate for office uses her credit card to buy \$1,000 in campaign office supplies from an office store.
+A candidate for elected office uses her credit card to buy \$1,000 in campaign office supplies from an office store.
 During the same reporting period, the candidate uses her credit card to buy \$500 in political advertising signs from a sign company.
 During the same reporting period, the candidate makes a single payment from her political contributions account to pay the \$1,500 credit card bill.

-To report that activity, the candidate would report all of the following on a campaign finance report (Form C/OH) covering the period in which she made the credit card charges and sent the payment to the credit card company:
+To report that activity, the candidate would report all of the following on a campaign finance report (Form C/OH) covering the period in which she made the credit card charges and sent the payment to the credit card issuer:

-- 1. For the credit card charges: a \$1,000 expenditure on the "Expenditures Made by Credit Card" Schedule (F4).
-The schedule identifies the office store as the payee of the expenditure and includes the address, date, amount, a category of the expenditure as "Office Overhead/Rental Expense," and a description as "Campaign Office Supplies."
-In Section 9 of the schedule, the box for "Political" is also checked.
-The candidate also reports the \$500 expenditure on the "Expenditures Made by Credit Card" Schedule and identifies the sign company as the payee of the expenditure and includes the address, date, amount, a category of the expenditure as "Advertising Expense," and a description as "Political Advertising Signs."
-In Section 9 of the schedule, the box for "Political" is also checked. - 2.
-For the payment to the credit card company: a \$1,500 expenditure on the "Political Expenditures from Political Contributions" Schedule (F1).
-The schedule identifies the credit card company as the payee of the expenditure and includes the address, date, amount, a category of the expenditure as "Credit Card Payment," and a description as "Payment of credit card bill for credit card expenditures." - 3.
-Both \$1,500 amounts reported on each schedule will also be included in the appropriate totals sections of Cover Sheet Pages 2 and 3.
+- 1. The candidate fills out one page of the "Expenditures Made by Credit Card" Schedule (F4).
+The credit card issuer's name is included in section 5.
+The candidate fills out sections 6 through 9 twice, once for the \$1,000 expenditure and again for the \$500 expenditure. - 2.
+For the \$1,000 expenditure, the candidate reports an amount charged of \$1,000 in section 6(a), the date the expenditure was made in section 6(b), and the date the credit card issuer was paid \$1,500 in section 6(c).
+She identifies the office store in section 7 as the payee of the expenditure and includes their address.
+Section 8's category for the expenditure is "Office Overhead/Rental Expense," and the description is "Campaign Office Supplies."
+In Section 8 of the schedule, the box for "Political" is also checked. - 3.
+For the \$500 expenditure, the candidate reports an amount charged of \$500 in section 6(a), the date the expenditure was made in section 6(b), and the date the credit card issuer was paid \$1,500 in section 6(c).
+She identifies the sign company in section 7 as the payee of the expenditure and includes their address.
+Section 8's category for the expenditure is "Advertising Expense," and the description is "Political Advertising Signs."
+In Section 8 of the schedule, the box for "Political" is also checked. - 4.
+For the payment to the credit card issuer: a \$1,500 expenditure is reported on the "Political Expenditures from Political Contributions" Schedule (F1).
+The schedule identifies the credit card issuer as the payee of the expenditure and includes the address, date, amount, a category of the expenditure as "Credit Card Payment," and a description as "Payment of credit card bill for credit card expenditures."

+5. Both \$1,500 amounts reported on Schedules F4 and F1 are also included in the appropriate totals sections of Cover Sheet Pages 2 and 3.

-Example #2: Candidate Using Credit Card to Make a Political Expenditure and Using Personal Funds to Pay the Credit Card Bill in the Same Reporting Period
+Example #2: Candidate Using Credit Card to Make a Political Expenditure and Using Personal Funds to Pay the Entire Credit Card Bill in the Same Reporting Period

 A candidate for non-judicial office uses his credit card to purchase \$3,000 in political advertising materials from a print shop.
-During the same reporting period, the candidate makes a payment from his personal funds account to pay the \$3,000 credit card bill.
+During the same reporting period, the candidate makes one payment from his personal funds account to pay the entire \$3,000 credit card bill.

-To report that activity, the candidate would report all of the following on a campaign finance report (Form C/OH) covering the period in which he made the credit card charge and sent the payment to the credit card company:
+To report that activity, the candidate would report all of the following on a campaign finance report (Form C/OH) covering the period in which he made the credit card charge and sent the payment to the credit card issuer: